-- a hand-held imaging device, which employs high precision optics and multi-spectral illumination (multiple colors of light including near infra-red); - · our proprietary database of pigmented skin lesions, which we believe to be the largest in the US; and - our lesion classifiers, which are sophisticated mathematical algorithms that extract lesion feature information and classify lesions.
+- a hand-held imaging device, which employs high precision optics and multi-spectral illumination (multiple colors of light including near infra-red); - our proprietary database of pigmented skin lesions, which we believe to be the largest in the US; and - our lesion classifiers, which are sophisticated mathematical algorithms that extract lesion feature information and classify lesions.

-The MelaFind® pre-market approval ("PMA") application was filed on June 9, 2009 and is under review at the U.S. Food and Drug Administration ("FDA").
-The pivotal trial conducted to establish the safety and effectiveness of MelaFind® was performed under the auspices of a Protocol Agreement.
-In addition, the MelaFind® PMA has been granted Expedited Review by the FDA.
-The Company is actively working with the FDA during the review process.
-We have been informed that MelaFind® will be reviewed by an FDA Advisory Panel, however, the date for the Panel meeting has not yet been established.
-Upon obtaining approval from the FDA, we plan to launch MelaFind® commercially in the United States.
+The MelaFind® Pre-Market Approval ("PMA") application was submitted in June 2009 and is under review at the U.S. Food and Drug Administration ("FDA").
+A pivotal trial conducted to establish the safety and effectiveness of MelaFind® was performed under the auspices of a Protocol Agreement.
+In addition, the MelaFind® PMA has been granted expedited review by the FDA.